 - improvement notice

-- cancellation of the Licence to Use Pesticides
+- cancellation of the pest control licence

 The PHW Act and the Regulations, can be obtained from the Victorian legislation and parliamentary documents website.